NVIDIA/gbm-bench/README.md

 * Copy the dataset file(s) in this folder
 * Now, create a file named mydataset.py inside this repo
 * Note that the name of this file is exactly the same as of the dataset!
-* Create a function whose signature is 'prepareImpl(dbFolder, testSize, shuffle)' inside this file. dbFolder=the path to the above dataset folder; testSize=the size of the test-set to be created during train_test_split; shuffle=whether to shuffle the datapoints or not.
+* Create a function with signature 'prepareImpl(dbFolder, testSize, shuffle)' inside this file. dbFolder=the path to the above dataset folder; testSize=the size of the test-set to be created during train_test_split; shuffle=whether to shuffle the datapoints or not.
 This function should read/preprocess your